owncloud/web/getting-started.md

 After cloning the [source code](https://github.com/owncloud/web), install the dependencies via `pnpm install` and bundle the frontend code by running `pnpm build:w`.

-Then, you can start the backends by running `docker-compose up oc10 ocis` and access them via [https://host.docker.internal:9200](https://host.docker.internal:9200) (oCIS) and [http://host.docker.internal:8080](http://host.docker.internal:8080) (OC10).
+Then, you can start the server by running `docker-compose up ocis` and access it via [https://host.docker.internal:9200](https://host.docker.internal:9200).
 If you're not using Docker Desktop, you might have to modify your `/etc/hosts` and add `127.0.0.1 host.docker.internal` to make the `host.docker.internal` links work.

 The bundled frontend code automatically gets mounted into the Docker containers, recompiles on changes and you can log in using the demo user (admin/admin) and take a look around!